DACOR

 Event Description

-Albert R. Ramdin was elected Secretary General of the Organization of American States (OAS)in March 2025, at a Special Session of the OAS General Assembly.
+Albert R. Ramdin was elected Secretary General of the Organization of American States (OAS) in March 2025.
 His election marked a historic milestone, as he became the first Secretary General in the history of the OAS from a Caribbean Community (CARICOM) member state.
 His five-year term began on May 26, 2025.

 A staunch advocate for multilateralism and principled diplomacy, Mr. Ramdin brings to the role more than three decades of service in high-level positions, including as Assistant Secretary General of the OAS from 2005 to 2015, during which time he played a key role in advancing dialogue, conflict resolution, and hemispheric cooperation.
 In 2020, he was appointed Minister of Foreign Affairs, International Business, and International Cooperation of Suriname, a position he held until his election as Secretary General.
 In that role, he deepened Suriname’s engagement with regional and global partners and promoted policies for sustainable development and democratic strengthening.

-Earlier in his career, Mr. Ramdin held senior positions at the Caribbean Community (CARICOM), including Assistant Secretary General for External Relations, and served as Suriname’s Permanent Representative to the OAS.
-He was born in Suriname on February 27, 1958.
+Earlier in his career, Mr. Ramdin held senior positions at CARICOM, including as Assistant Secretary General for External Relations, and served as Suriname’s Permanent Representative to the OAS.
+He was born in Suriname in 1958.
 He holds a BSc in Human Geography from the University of Amsterdam and an MSc in Development Geography from the Vrije Universiteit Amsterdam.
 He is fluent in Dutch, English, and Spanish.

 Ambassador (Ret.)
 Roger F. Noriega has more than three decades of public policy experience focusing on U.S. interests in the Western Hemisphere.
 After a 10-year career on Capitol Hill, he was appointed by President George W. Bush (and confirmed by the Senate) to senior State Department posts.
 Ambassador Noriega’s breadth and depth of experience and contacts offer strategic vision and practical insight for clients with interests in the Americas.
 He is the founder and managing director of the consultant firm, Vision Americas LLC, which has teams in Washington and Bogotá.